The world is a chaotic place, almost no-one would deny this.

 Google search works fairly hard to understand the content of your page and the pages within your website.
 Structuring the data on your pages gives Google a better understanding of the content of your page so it can present the best information to satisfy the intent of its users - all 7.9 billion or so of them.

 Google uses structured data to enable special features within the search results.
 This can include things like recipes, reviews, events and many other features that enhance the data on your webpage.
 Getting Google to display your page content in rich results can give a healthy boost to your website's visitors.

 It is worth noting that ‘structured data’ and its usage has utility outside of SEO in fields such as CRM, Accounting and has many other use cases.

 Google primarily uses Schema markup to describe the content on your page.
 Schema.org is a public collaboration between several organisations which have created a shared vocabulary which describes data.
 Its ultimate aim is to connect people with what they are looking/searching for - which in many cases is cat memes.

 Schema markup is a form of structured data or microdata that can be added to a webpage which then enhances the appearance of the involved data in google's search results.
 This is what we call a rich snippet and there are many types of rich snippets.
 Google, Yahoo and other search engines started working with Schema.org in 2011.
 Since then the appearances of search results have improved drastically enabling the user to see the internet in a clearer, cleaner and more structured way.

-Here is an example of what Schema markup looks like in its pure code form.
-Mmm code.
+Here is an example of what Schema markup looks like.

 "name": "is mole removal safe?",